christc4/web/sites/avsbq/blog/broke_my_x61.md

-# How I broke my x61s
+# THIS IS A HEADER ONE

 I broke a x61s motherboard today.
 Let's frame everything I did wrong in a constructive manner so you can learn from my idiocy.
 I'll start by recreating the crime scene.